LosFuegos/Car/Submission/writeup_template.md

 The one step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 So to improve the driving behavior in these cases, I decided to record recovery data and center lane driving data in problem areas.

-I also added horizontal shifts to my images.
+First I dumped 70% of images that had near zero steering measurement.
+I cropped the top 60 pixels and bottom 25 pixels out and reduced the size to (200, 66) to remove noise.
+I also, converted images to HLS from BGR and added horizontal shifts to my training set only.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.